carpentries-incubator/lesson-parallel-python/index.md

 > ## Prerequisites
 > The participant should be:
-> - familiar with basic Python
+> - familiar with basic Python: control flow, functions, numpy
 > - comfortable working in Jupyter
 >
 > Recommended: